 -

-What are subfunds?
+What are sub-funds?

-• a part of the assets and liabilities of an investment fund with variable capital that is separated pursuant to accounting rules.Each sub-fund must be distinguished from other sub-funds of the same umbrella fund by one or more features determined by the statute of the umbrella mutual fund or by the articles of association of the investment fund with variable capital.
+• part of the assets and liabilities of an investment fund with variable capital that is separated pursuant to accounting rules.Each sub-fund must be distinguished from other sub-funds of the same umbrella fund by one or more features determined by the statute of the umbrella common fund or by the articles of association of the investment fund with variable capital.

 -

-The standard fund:
+A standard fund:

-• whereas a public special fund is created based on the authorization of Národná banka Slovenska in the Slovak Republic,
+• in the form of a public special fund in Slovakia is established on the basis of an authorisation from Národná banka Slovenska;

-• whereas a public special fund can be offered to retail investors through a public or a private offer,
+• in the form of a public special fund can be offered to retail investors through a public or a private offer;

-• a special fund of qualified investors can only be offered to professional or qualified investors.An entity according to § 4 par.
-2 letters b) of the Act on Collective Investment:
+• in the form of a special fund for qualified investors can only be offered to professional or qualified investors.An entity under Section 4(2)(b) of the Act on Collective Investment:

-• if it meets the exception according to § 31a par.
-1 of the Act on Collective Investment, an authorization is not required,
+• does not require authorisation if it meets the exception criteria in Section 31a(1) of the Act on Collective Investment;

 -